Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

     - Physical limitation: The realistic command voltage to the plant is restricted by the capability of the DC power supply

 2. Speed control:
-    - Plant input: $q$-axis current command
+    - Plant input: $q$-axis current (torque) command
     - Output: Rotational speed of the electric machinery
-    - Physical limitation: The practical command current to the plant is limited by the coil current density.
+    - Physical limitation: The practical command current to the plant is limited by the motor's current (torque) rating.

 3. Temperature control:
     - Plant input: Heat
     - Output: Resulting system temperature
     - Physical limitation: The heater’s power rating (e.g., 1 kW) limits the actuator.

-In this example, the PI controller is employed to achieve the desired system response.
-The PI gains are set to achieve the first response with a bandwidth of 10 Hz, i.e., $K_\text{p} = 2\pi \times 10$, and $K_\text{i} = 2\pi \times 10$.
+The PI controller is employed to achieve the desired system response.
+In this article, the PI gains are set to achieve a first order response with a bandwidth of 10 Hz, i.e., $K_\text{p} = 2\pi \times 10$, and $K_\text{i} = 2\pi \times 10$.

-### Technical Challenges on Windup
+### Technical Challenges with Windup

-This section provides the practical challenges from the actuator’s input limitations, especially on the command tracking and disturbance suppression, and introduces the definition of an integral windup.
+This section provides an overview of practical challenges due to actuator input limitations, especially in order to command tracking and disturbance suppression, and introduces the definition of integrator windup.

-#### Command Tracking without/with Actuator Limitations

 Let us analyze the simulation result with the block diagram above to investigate the technical challenges of windup.
 The objective of this analysis is to evaluate the impact of the saturation block on the output performance.

+#### Command Tracking without/with Actuator Limitations

 The simulation results are shown below, where two scenarios are compared: one “without saturation block (red line)” and one “with the saturation block (blue line)”.
 Assume a step command of 1 is generated as a reference at 0.2 seconds and the plant has a known input saturation limit defined as `Limit = 10`.

 ```{image} images/Output-sat-c.svg
     :align: center